EU - Climate

 ODA climate policy focus is on climate adaptation in middle- and low-income countries

-In line with the EUI's priority, in 2019, the EUI’s climate-related bilateral allocable ODA overwhelmingly focused on adaptation (83%) to climate change.
-Interventions aimed at climate change mitigation account for 52% of the EUI’s funding in this sector.
-As is apparent from the relative size of these percentages, there is also significant overlap between the two markers as a project can target both adaptation and mitigation.
-In 2019, 35% of the EUI’s funding for actions against climate change was channeled toward projects tagged with both markers.
+In line with the EUI's priorities, in 2020, the EUI’s climate-related bilateral allocable ODA focused almost equally on adaptation (79%) and mitigation (74%).
+As is apparent from the relative size of these percentages, there is also significant overlap between the two markers as projects can target both adaptation and mitigation.
+In 2020, 53% of the EUI’s funding for actions against climate change was channeled toward projects tagged with both markers.
 (For more information on the markers, see box.)

-In 2019, 7% of the EUI’s bilateral allocable ODA was spent on projects with a principal climate change component (DAC average: 7%) and 23% on projects with a significant climate change component (DAC average: 16%).
-The majority (70%) was spent on projects that were neither targeted nor screened against the climate markers.
+In 2020, 7% of the EUI’s bilateral allocable ODA was spent on projects with a principal climate change component (DAC average: 9%) and 13% on projects with a significant climate change component (DAC average: 14%).
+The majority (80%) was spent on projects that were neither targeted nor screened against the climate markers

 EUI support climate action through various multilateral initiatives, mainly through the Global Climate Change Alliance Plus flagship initiative